Fictitious assets are expenses presented as assets.

 How about an example of deferred revenue expenses?

-For example, assume that Amazon is planning to have “Great Sale days” in the Jan, 2022 (Next year).
-Great sale days are the days when Amazon offers the products at discounted prices.
-Customers intend to buy the products more on those days.
+For example, assume that Amazon plans to have “Great Sale days” in the Jan, 20NY (Next year).
+Great sale days are the days when Amazon offers products at discounted prices.
+Customers intend to buy more products on those days.

-Even though the expenses are incurred in 2021 but these relates to 2022.
-They should be recorded in 2022 to match against the corresponding revenues.
-So, this deferring of expenses ensures that the financial information does not comprises any misstatements.
+Even though the expenses are incurred in 20CY, these relate to 20NY.
+They should be recorded in 20NY to match against the corresponding revenues.
+So, this deferring of costs ensures that the financial information does not comprise any misstatements.

 3. Loss (Profit and Loss Debit balance)

-Excess of expenditure over the income from operation results in loss.
-Loss or expenditure are shown as debit balance in the Balance sheet.
-Therefore, Loss is nothing but the profit and loss debit balance.
+Excess expenditures over income from the operation result in a loss.
+Losses or expenditures are shown as debit balances in the Balance sheet.
+Therefore, a Loss is nothing but the profit and loss debit balance.

 4. Underwriting Commission

-Underwriters are the investment bankers who help the entities in raising securities.
-The perfect example where underwriters assist is IPO.
-They will help issuing entities by determining “securities price”.
-Also buys the surplus securities (which are not subscribed) from entity and sell those securities in market.
+Underwriters are investment bankers who help entities raise securities.
+The perfect example of an underwriter’s assistance is an IPO.
+They help issue entities by determining the “securities price.”
+They also buy surplus securities (which are not subscribed) from the entity and sell those securities in the market.

-Note: Each and every company that goes for IPO might not be successful.
-In other words, All the securities might not be subscribed fully by the public/investors.
-Underwriter provides guarantee to sell specific number of securities to public and in case of failure, they should buy those securities
+Note: Every company that goes for IPO might not be successful.
+In other words, the public/investors might not fully subscribe to the securities.
+The underwriter provides a guarantee to sell a specific number of securities to the public, and in case of failure, they should buy those securities.

-So, Underwriting commission is the commission for such investment banker for handling the IPO.
+The Underwriting Commission allows such investment bankers to handle the IPO.
 Those expenses provide benefits for more than a year.
-That’s because with the funds sourced through IPO will not help just for a year.
-Company uses those funds to expand its business for a period.
+That’s because the funds sourced through the IPO will not last just a year.
+The company uses those funds to expand its business for a period.

-Note: The reason for going to IPO is to mobilize funds at no cost.
+Note: The reason for going to an IPO is to mobilize funds at no cost.
 There will not be any interest that needs to be paid to the investors.
-Further, dividend is not mandatory to pay.
-Additionally, those IPO funds are huge and the end use is primarily to expand the business operations which will be having benefits that extends for more than a year.
+Further, the dividend is not mandatory.
+Additionally, those IPO funds are huge, and the end use is primarily to expand the business operations, which will have benefits that extend for more than a year.

-Shares are issued at discount to attract more investors.
-Its like a profit for the Share holders.
-Even-though Share holders pay price less than its face value, entity owes the full-face value to the holders.
+Shares are issued at a discount to attract more investors, which is like a profit for the Shareholders.
+Even if Shareholders pay a price less than the face value, the entity owes the full face value to the holders.

-Raising Capital by offering discount is to utilize for the company business over a period of time.
-That does not relates to one period.
-Hence, amortization of those expenses over the period of application of the capital will be more appropriate.
+Raising Capital by offering discounts is utilized for the company’s business over time.
+That does not relate to one period.
+Hence, amortizing those expenses throughout the application of the capital will be more appropriate.

 6. Loss on Debt Securities

-Issue of Securities at lower prices than its face value to mobilize more debt similar discount on shares
+Issue of Securities at lower prices than their face value to mobilize more debt, similar to a discount on shares

 Fictitious Assets Infographic Summary: